y-ramakrishna/Powered-Mental-Health-Monitoring-Support-System/README.md

 This project develops an Artificial Intelligence system designed to provide preliminary insights into potential mental health states (e.g., stress, anxiety, depression, suicidal ideation) by analyzing textual data, such as simulated journal entries or social media posts.
 A core focus of this project is **Explainable AI (XAI)**, which ensures transparency by showing *why* the model makes a particular prediction, thereby building trust and providing actionable insights.

-**Disclaimer:** This tool is developed for **academic and demonstrative purposes only**.
+**Disclaimer:** This tool is developed for academic and demonstrative purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 If you or someone you know is experiencing mental health concerns, please seek help from a qualified healthcare professional.

 ## Features